-Educator professional development focused on strategies that impact participation and success Component IB standards and practices Counsellors have opportunities to build their knowledge of the preparation and requirements of the DP/CP continuously, along with the opportunities and challenges for underrepresented students, and actively advocate for greater access for underrepresented students to the DP/CP.
-The school's resources and support structures ensure the implementation of the IB programme(s) (Standard B2).
-Collaborative planning and reflection supports the implementation of the IB programme(s) (Standard C1).
+Component 2020 IB standards and practices Counsellors have opportunities to build their knowledge of the preparation and requirements of the DP/CP continuously, along with the opportunities and challenges for underrepresented students, and actively advocate for greater access for underrepresented students to the DP/CP.
+The school funds and allocates resources that sustain and further develop its IB programme(s).
+(Leadership 5) The school provides guidance and support that help students succeed in its IB programme(s) and plan for the next stage of their educational and/or career-related experiences.
+(Student support 4) The school secures access to an IB education for the broadest possible range of students.
+(Culture 1)